terraform-aws-modules/terraform-aws-eks/modules/karpenter/README.md

 }
 ```

-### External Node IAM Role (Default)
+### Re-Use Existing Node IAM Role

 In the following example, the Karpenter module will create:
-- An IAM role for service accounts (IRSA) with a narrowly scoped IAM policy for the Karpenter controller to utilize
+- A Pod Identity IAM role with a scoped IAM policy for the Karpenter controller
-- An IAM instance profile for the nodes created by Karpenter to utilize
-  - Note: This setup will utilize the existing IAM role created by the EKS Managed Node group which means the role is already populated in the `aws-auth` configmap and no further updates are required.
-- An SQS queue and Eventbridge event rules for Karpenter to utilize for spot termination handling, capacity rebalancing, etc.
+- SQS queue and Eventbridge event rules for Karpenter to utilize for spot termination handling, capacity rebalancing, etc.

-In this scenario, Karpenter would run atop the EKS Managed Node group and scale out nodes as needed from there:
+In this scenario, Karpenter will re-use an existing Node IAM role from the EKS Managed Nodegroup which already has the necessary access entry permissions:

 ```hcl
 module "eks" {